andybalholm/redwood/starlark.md

 - `misc`: a dictionary-like object where the script can store miscellaneous data.
   (Rather than a regular dictionary, it's a concurrency-safe wrapper around one.)

+- `log_data`: the script can put data here to be included in the access log, encoded as JSON

 ### `filter_request`

 For each HTTP request that Redwood receives, it calls the `filter_request` function.